-OSIT would like to thank the many partners and collaborators that contributed stories, data, insights, and feedback toward the creation of the State's vision for digital skills and adoption and the development of the many aspects of this plan.
+OSIT would like to thank the many partners and collaborators that contributed stories, data, insights, and feedback toward the creation of the State's vision for digital equity and the development of the many aspects of this plan.
+This plan represents a draft and will change initially following the 30 day public comment period as well as over the its implementation as ongoing community feedback helps us to course correct.